What happens if a drug you take is not on the Formulary (drug list) or is listed as restricted in some way (such as needing Prior Authorization)?

 You may be able to get a temporary supply of the drug if you qualify.

 This temporary supply is called a Transition Fill.
 This allows you to continue taking your medication without interruption and gives you time to talk to your doctor.
 You and your doctor need to decide what to do when your temporary supply runs out.
 There may be a different drug that is covered by the plan that might work just as well for you which may cost less.
-Otherwise, you or your doctor can ask Senior Preferred to cover the medication that you are currently taking (a Coverage Determination Request may be submitted to start this process).
+Otherwise, you or your doctor can ask Quartz Medicare Advantage to cover the medication that you are currently taking (a Coverage Determination Request may be submitted to start this process).

 To be eligible for a Transition Fill, you must meet the two requirements below: